-6.10: Use of Force Training
+Xx Use of Force Training

-(1) The Committee shall develop and periodically deliver use of force training to law enforcement officers consistent with 550 CMR 6.00 including, but not limited to:
+The Committee shall develop and periodically deliver use of force training to law enforcement officers consistent with these Regulations, including, but not limited to: (i) de-escalation tactics; (ii) handling emergencies involving individuals with mentally illness individuals; (iii) responding to mass gatherings; (iv) cultural competency; (v) progression of force; and (vi) lawful use of force techniques and equipment on a schedule to be determined by the Committee.

-- (a) de-escalation tactics;

-- (b) handling emergencies involving individuals with mental illness;

-- (c) responding to mass gatherings;

-- (d) cultural competency;

-- (e) progression of force; and

-(f) lawful use of force techniques and equipment on a schedule to be determined by the Committee.

-(2) The Commission and the Committee shall jointly develop a model use of force policy.
-All law enforcement agencies shall have a written use of force policy consistent with the model policy and the agency's particular mission; provided, however, that an agency's use of force policy shall comply with 550 CMR 6.00 and all relevant state and federal laws.
+The Commission and the Committee shall jointly develop a model use of force policy.
+All law enforcement agencies shall have a written use of force policy consistent with the model policy and the agency's particular mission; provided, however, that an agency's use of force policy shall comply with xx CMR xx and all relevant state and federal laws.